 If you use natural or reclaimed materials, you reduce your impact on the planet even more.
 Whether you choose timber, aluminum, or even plastic — the environmental footprint of a DIY greenhouse is definitely smaller than that of a bought one.

-It all boils down to whether you want to make a big investment or need a greenhouse that won’t make a hole in your bank account.
+The cost of a greenhouse all boils down to whether you want to make a big investment or need a greenhouse that won’t make a hole in your bank account.
 Doing it yourself with materials from the hardware store is definitely the cheapest.

 Building one yourself with a greenhouse kit comes second while having someone build it for you is the most expensive option.